-If you work in the construction industry, you might have heard of a concept called key performance indicators, or KPIs.
-Maybe you have heard the term before but have no idea what they actually are.
+If you work in the construction industry, you might have heard of a concept called key performance indicators.
+You may have heard the term before, as key performance indicators are a set of prioritized metrics that measure success, and are essential in maintaining labor productivity and client satisfaction.

 Maybe you already use traditional KPIs in your business but are interested in adding additional metrics in order to gain more knowledge about your company’s performance.
-In any case, this article will help explain every aspect of KPIs for beginners as well as go in depth into some of the more complex aspects for those who already have experience with using construction KPIs.
+In any case, this article will help explain every aspect of this concept for beginners as well as go in depth into some of the more complex aspects for those who already have experience with using construction specific metrics.

 What are construction KPIs?

 Construction KPIs can be a little bit confusing at first, so let’s start with the basics.
-What is a KPI?
-A KPI is an acronym for “key performance indicator.”
-These indicators function as signs that your company is functioning according to plan.
+As mentioned earlier, a KPI is an acronym for “key performance indicator.”
+These indicators function as a starting point and a measure of whether your company is functioning according to plan.
 It involves prioritized metrics that are “key” to your business and the way that it functions and operates both over time and on a day-to-day level as well, essentially the overall life cycle.

 The indicator is usually in the form of quantitative data that is collected, analyzed, and presented in a snapshot form that makes it easy for you to understand the indicator and tell whether or not your company is performing favorably or unfavorably in each specific area.